Everyday Healthy Eating: Is Watermelon Good for Weight Loss?

 Watermelon may also cross-react with pollens like ragweed, which can worsen symptoms during allergy season and enhance your discomfort.

-If you experience symptoms like hives, vomiting, or breathing difficulties after eating watermelon, rather avoid this food.
+If you experience symptoms like hives, vomiting, or breathing difficulties after eating watermelon, avoid this food.
+And be sure to seek emergency care if your symptoms become severe.

 Digestive issues

-Although it’s nutritious, eating too much watermelon may cause unwanted gastrointestinal side effects — especially if you have a known digestive condition.
+Although it’s nutritious, eating too much watermelon may cause unwanted gastrointestinal side effects.
+For this reason, over-consumption of watermelon is not generally recommended by medical professionals.

 Watermelon is particularly high on the FODMAP diet, which means it’s not easily absorbed into the gut.